Skype4Py/Skype4Py/README.rst

 ``Skype4Py`` is a Python library which allows you to control Skype client application.

-It works on Windows, OSX and Linux platforms.
+It works on Windows, OSX and Linux platforms with Python 2.x versions.

 Community
 ===========